yavitalic/gapass/README.md

 Usage: gapass [options] <command> <parameters>
-    -d, --decode                     decode secret key and password from base64 -e, --env                        secret key and password is passed as env var GA_KEY and AD_PASS -f, --file=FILENAME              take secret key, password and prompt from INI file (~/.gapass by default) -s, --secret=SECRET              provide secret key as argument (security unwise) -p, --password=PASSWORD          provide password as argument (security unwise) -C, --code-prompt=PROMPT         which string should search for to detect a verification code prompt -P, --password-prompt=PROMPT     which string should search for to detect a password prompt -I, --interactive-prompt=PROMPT  which string should search for to detect a interactive prompt -h                               show help
+    -d, --decode                     decode secret key and password from base64 -e, --env                        secret key and password is passed as env var GA_KEY and AD_PASS -f, --file=FILENAME              take secret key, password and prompt from INI file (~/.gapass) -s, --secret=SECRET              provide secret key as argument (security unwise) -p, --password=PASSWORD          provide password as argument (security unwise) -C, --code-prompt=PROMPT         which string should search for to detect a verification code prompt ('Verification code:')
+    -P, --password-prompt=PROMPT     which string should search for to detect a password prompt ('AD Password:')
+    -Q, --query-prompt=PROMPT        which string should search for to detect a user query prompt ('?')
+    -I, --interactive-prompt=PROMPT  which string should search for to detect a interactive prompt ('$' or '#') -h                               show help
     -v                               verbose messages
 ```